SUMMER LABOR

 Partner organizations

-Each fellow will be placed with a national partner of the institute’s Higgins Labor Program:
+One or two fellows will be placed with a national partner of the institute’s Higgins Labor Program:

 Based in Chicago, UNITE HERE Local 1 represents more than 15,000 hospitality workers in Chicago and Northwest Indiana.
 Members work in hotels, O’Hare and Midway airports, restaurants, school cafeterias, stadiums, convention centers like McCormick Place and Navy Pier, and casinos.
 It is a union of housekeepers, lunchroom attendants, cooks, bartenders, bellmen, servers, and dishwashers whose members are predominantly women, immigrants, and people of color.
 Local 1 is an affiliate of UNITE HERE, which represents approximately 300,000 workers throughout the United States and Canada and is among the fastest growing unions in the nation.